 Striking off, winding up and deregistration are three typical methods used to dissolve a company in Hong Kong.
 Note, however, that each process bears a significant distinct in the requirements as well as steps to be entailed.

-- Deregistration: This is the most popular chosen method by many Hong Kong businesses by virtue of its simplicity, inexpensiveness and quickly-done process.
+- Deregistration: By virtue of its simplicity, inexpensiveness and quickly-done process, this is the most popular method.
 Notwithstanding, there are some specific requirements in order that a defunct solvent company can be dissolved via the deregistration process.

 - Striking off: Unlike the other two methods, striking off is a statutory power given by the Registrar of Companies.
 In other words, a company is not able to make the application for striking off itself, but it depends on the Registrar.
 When your business in Hong Kong is no longer operating or conducting business, the Registrar will strike your company name off the Companies Register.
 And once your company name is struck off, the company will be dissolved.

 By dint of its convenience and simplicity, the deregistration process is much more preferred than the other two options.
+Before walking into this process, you might take consideration for a Hong Kong Dormant Company as an option.
 In what follows, we will delve into ins and outs of how company deregistration in HK works.

 2. Popular reasons that can lead your HK company to deregistration